Workplace Expectations and Guidelines

 MCCCD will not be asking who has been vaccinated or has an underlying health condition and will continue to strongly recommend 3ft social distancing and face covering for all employees regardless of vaccination status.

-Face covering or disposable masks are strongly encouraged by all persons when inside any MCCCD building (owned or leased) or enclosed vehicle with the exception of persons working alone in the office.
+Face coverings or disposable masks are mandatory for all persons when inside any MCCCD building (owned or leased) or enclosed vehicle with the exception of persons working alone in the office.

 Face covering requirements outdoors are optional for those who wish to continue wearing them.